request an appointment online.

 Biopsy

-The only way to be certain your child has a soft tissue sarcoma is a biopsy.
-This means to remove some cells from the tumor to look at with a microscope.
-Surrounding tissue and lymph nodes may be biopsied too.
-Imaging tests may be used before or after biopsy to determine the location and extent of the tumor.
+The only way to be certain your child has a soft tissue sarcoma is through a biopsy.
+This involves removing a small sample of tissue from the tumor to examine under a microscope.
+Surrounding tissue and lymph nodes may also be biopsied.
+Imaging tests often help guide the biopsy and determine the tumor’s location and extent.

 Imaging tests